 - 1) Located below another floor.
-The height of an accessory dwelling unit that would be located below another floor shall not exceed a vertical distance of 16 feet as measured from the lowest finished floor of the accessory dwelling unit to the bottom of the support system of the floor above. - 2) Located above another floor or on-grade where there is no floor above.
-The height of an accessory dwelling unit that would be located above another floor or on-grade where there is no floor above shall not exceed a vertical distance of 16 feet as determined in compliance with Section 35-127 (Height).
+The height of an accessory dwelling unit that is proposed to be located below another floor shall not exceed a vertical distance of 16 feet as measured from the lowest finished floor of the accessory dwelling unit to the bottom of the support system of the floor above. - 2) Located above another floor or on-grade where there is no floor above.
+The height of an accessory dwelling unit that is proposed to be located above another floor or on-grade where there is no floor above shall not exceed a vertical distance of 16 feet as determined in compliance with Section 35-127 (Height).